0

 • About the composer +

-• Dr. Jason Baker serves as Director of Percussion Studies and Associate Professor of Music at Mississippi State University.
-He holds a Doctor of Musical Arts degree from the University of North Texas, a Master of Music degree from the New England Conservatory of Music, and a Bachelor of Music degree (Magna cum Laude) from the University of Connecticut.
+• Jason Baker serves as Professor of Music and Percussion Area Coordinator at Mississippi State University.
+He holds degrees from the University of North Texas, New England Conservatory of Music, and University of Connecticut.
+His current performance interests focus on commissioning solo percussion music by emerging composers from the American South.

-Jason was a performing member with the Glassmen, Boston Crusaders and Connecticut Hurricanes Drum and Bugle Corps and later served on the instructional staff of the Boston Crusaders.
-He is proud to be an artist for the Yamaha Corporation of America, Innovative Percussion, Remo drumheads, SABIAN cymbals, Grover Pro Percussion, and is President of the Mississippi Chapter of the Percussive Arts Society.
+Jason is Associate Editor of New Literature Reviews for Percussive Notes and previously served as chair of the College Pedagogy Committee and president of the Mississippi Chapter of the Percussive Arts Society.
+He was a performing member with the Glassmen, Boston Crusaders, and Connecticut Hurricanes Drum and Bugle Corps and later served on the instructional staff of the Boston Crusaders.
+Jason is proud to be an artist for the Yamaha Corporation of America, Innovative Percussion, Remo, Sabian, and Grover Pro Percussion.

 • Reviews +